piezosystemjena/nv200-python-lib/doc/connecting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to connect to a device on a specific serial port, you can do
-so by specifying the port in the constructor of the :class:`SerialPort <nv200.transport_protocols.SerialProtocol>` class.
+so by specifying the port in the constructor of the :class:`SerialProtocol <nv200.transport_protocols.SerialProtocol>` class.
 This is useful if you have multiple devices connected to your computer and
 want to connect to a specific one.